Miracles Day increases inclusive eye health impact

 CBM also works towards greater social inclusion for people with long-term vision impairments, by supporting them to access wider health and education opportunities.

-Last year, CBM worldwide provided eye screening, examination and treatment to 9.2 million people and funded 749,022 eye surgeries.
+In 2019, CBM worldwide provided eye screening, examination and treatment to 9.2 million people and funded 749,022 eye surgeries.

 These priorities encompass working closely with partners to help them implement inclusive, comprehensive eye health services that are integrated into national health systems, interventions to prevent and treat avoidable blindness, and expanding access to preventative and curative services to marginalised communities experiencing endemic diseases.